gtyagi2/tag-security/assessments/projects/karmada/self-assessment.md

 The means by which actors are isolated should also be described, as this is often what prevents an attacker from moving laterally after a compromise.

+The following are the Actors found in the Karmada project:

+1. Users
+2. Karmada CLI
+3. Karmada API Server
+4. Karmada Controller Manager
+5. Karmada Agent
+6. Karmada Scheduler
+7. Member Cluster

 ### Actions
 These are the steps that a project performs in order to provide some service or functionality.
 These steps are performed by different actors in the system.